MarkusTratschitt/Drumcomputer/README.md

 - AudioContext needs a user gesture before it can play in some browsers; first pad tap will resume the context.
 - Background throttling can delay scheduled steps despite lookahead; keep tab focused for tight timing.

+## BFCache Compatibility

+- Web Audio: AudioContext is suspended on `pagehide` and resumed on `pageshow` to avoid active audio blocking BFCache restores.
+- Media Input: Microphone streams and their AudioContext are stopped/closed on `pagehide`.
+- MIDI: Device listeners detach on `pagehide` and reattach/refresh on `pageshow` when access is available.
+- Scheduling: Lookahead intervals for sequencer/sync pause on `pagehide` and restart on `pageshow` when they were running.

 ## Deterministic FX & Export

 - The FX chain now derives from a serializable `FxSettings` snapshot and only applies filter/drive/reverb updates via `setValueAtTime`, making the graph stable for live and rendered sessions alike.